Swifts, Darling Point: Development of Swifts by the Tooth Family: 1872–1900

-Original construction: c1873–1882
+Original construction: c.
+1873–1882

 With ownership of the site from at least 1872, the original plain two-storey portion of Swifts was under construction from c.1873–1875.
 The revised plans, including the sandstone tower and castellation, as well as other significant extensions, would seem to have been completed in at least 1877.
 Beatrice Maude, the daughter of Sir Robert Lucas-Tooth and Helen Tooth, laid one of the foundation stones for the remodelling of Swifts on 18 March 1876.
 The silver trowel was retained by Tooth & Co Ltd and later donated to the Powerhouse Museum in Sydney.
 The original 1874–1875 house was modelled on the family home in Cranbrook, Kent named "Great Swifts".

 Expansion: 1882–1900

 The 1880s was a boom period throughout the Australian colonies as money from English banks poured in to fuel expansion.
 The brewery industry at this time also experienced marked growth, with the number of breweries in the state peaking at an all-time high during the 1880s.
 In Sir Robert Lucas-Tooth's personal life, his stature in colonial society had grown through entering the Parliament of New South Wales in 1880, representing the seat of Monaro in the Legislative Assembly.

 In 1882, the prominent French-born Sydney architect Gustavus Alphonse Morrell was engaged by Sir Robert Lucas-Tooth to expand Swifts.
 The drawings were prepared by J. H. Harvey.
 Morrell's design for Swifts drew on Sydney's Government House in matters such as sandstone masonry façades, castellations and tower, the long arcade and porte-cochère.
 In planning the house, Morrell provided a mansion which was as up-to-date as any to be found in England.
 It was built at a time when servants were mandatory in any household of social status, with cook, kitchen and house maids, butler and footmen, and the management of the grounds and stables required gardeners, coachmen, and grooms.
 In 1888, Tooth & Co Ltd was formed and Sir Robert Lucas-Tooth was managing director to 1889.
 Sir Robert Lucas-Tooth and his family then left Sydney in 1889 for England with the remodelled house having only recently been completed.
 He did, however, make frequent visits to Australia.
 There is also record of Mr Tooth holidaying at Aldourie Castle, a 7,000 acre estate on the southern banks of Loch Ness in Inverness, Scotland in the summer and autumn months of 1891.
 Sir Robert Lucas-Tooth was invited to contest one of the northern seats in the United Kingdom's House of Commons in the early 1890s and seems to have used Swifts as a base during his frequent visits back to Sydney.
 Swifts was leased to the lawyer Henry Harris between 1892 and 1897.
 In January 1896, a burglary was committed at Swifts when thieves prised open one of the windows next to the main entrance and took property, including jewellery and other portable items to the value of £40.
 Ernest Burns and John Smith were later found guilty of the theft.